getoutreach/clientxtsdk/README.md

 The client extensibility framework supports a few integration methods, which have different coding requirements and provide a different integration level with Outreach.
 Each one of the methods requires one or more steps to be implemented based on the add-on requirements.

-1. Every add-on needs to have an add-on page for Outreach users and host it on some publicly available internet address.
+1. Every add-on needs to have an add-on web page, which will Outreach users see loaded as a source of add-on iframe.
+This page implementation has to follow [a very small set of requirements](/docs/host-requirements.md).

-    During the development phase, add-on creators can skip this requirement and use only a [Locally hosted add-on page](/docs/devxp.md) without the need to have a publicly available page.
+    _During the development phase, add-on creators can skip this requirement and use only a [Locally hosted add-on page](/docs/devxp.md) without the need to have a publicly available page._

 2. Every add-on also needs to **create and upload a manifest file**.
 That manifest file contains things like the URL where the add-on web page is located, contextual information which add-on needs from Outreach, details about Outreach API access, etc.